If I Was Writing the Christmas Story…

 Yep, if I was writing the Christmas Story, I’d come up with a cleaner, neater story.
 I guess that is why God did not ask for my help.
 Life is not clean and neat.
 Life is messy, gritty, and dirty.
 God stepped into history to deal with real people and their messy, drama filled existence.
 Thankfully, God is not afraid to get His hands dirty in the dirt of our lives.

 Maybe there are parts of your life that you wish you could rewrite.
-If you could just delete that one night, that weekend, that relationship, your life would be so much better.
+If you could just delete that one night, that one weekend, that relationship, your life would be so much better.
 Jesus came to earth as the Personification of God’s grace.
 That grace is extended to us in Jesus so that our past can be healed.
 His grace also gives us the courage to live in the present and the hope to face the future.

 Are there parts of your life that you wish you could delete and rewrite?
 How can the Christmas Story help you see those areas in a new light?